 Connecticut College Intervention

 If a member of the campus community is identified as being a potential threat, the College will convene a multi-disciplinary threat assessment team to intervene with the individual, and will take whatever action necessary to prevent acts of aggression and/or violence.
 For cases involving students, this team will consist of the Dean of Students, Dean of the Faculty, Director of Campus Safety, and the Director of Counseling Services.
-The Associate Vice President for Human Resources and Professional Development and the Vice President for Administration will be added for cases involving faculty or staff.
+The Associate Vice President for Human Resources and Professional Development and the Vice President for Finance and Administration will be added for cases involving faculty or staff.
 If the situation warrants, the New London Police Department may also be included.

 Campus Safety Response

 - Upon receipt of a report of a violent individual or intruder, Campus Safety should immediately notify the New London Police Department, relaying as much information as possible.
 (Number of intruders, last known location, weapons used, number and types of injuries, etc.) The Emergency Coordinator and Director shall be contacted immediately.
 The Director shall alert the Emergency Response Team.
 The Emergency Communication System may be activated if necessary.

 - Campus Safety officer(s) will be dispatched to the location where the hostile intruder has been reported, but should not enter the building if weapons are involved.
 The Campus Safety officer(s) should assist and direct persons evacuating the building.
 Campus Safety officers should approach outside incident locations with extreme caution.

 - The Campus Safety officer should try to take cover in a location that will not be in the path or in the direct line of sight of the hostile intruder(s).